Data-driven registration and modeling of brain deformation for image-guided neurosurgery: Image-based registration

 \subsubsection{Direct displacement field regression}

-The most common DL formulation for registration directly regresses dense deformation fields using U-Net-like architectures \citep{de2017end, sokooti2017nonrigid, hu2018weakly, balakrishnan2019voxelmorph}) (Fig.~\ref{fig:dl_archs}-A).
+The most common DL formulation for registration directly regresses dense deformation fields using U-Net-like architectures \citep{de2017end, sokooti2017nonrigid, hu2018weakly, balakrishnan2019voxelmorph} (Fig.~\ref{fig:dl_archs}-A).
 These models take image pairs as input and directly predict a displacement vector for each voxel in the image domain.
+VoxelMorph \citep{balakrishnan2019voxelmorph}, a conventional example for learning-based image registration under this simple formulation, serves as the starting point where most current methods base themselves on and expand upon.

 An example is iRegNet by \cite{zeineldin2021iregnet}, originally proposed as a supervised U-Net for preoperative MRI to iUS registration with real-time inference on datasets like BITE and RESECT.
-The same backbone was later adapted \citep{zeineldin2022self} in a self-supervised setting for preoperative to follow-up MRI alignment in the BraTS-Reg challenge, illustrating how simple convolutional neural network (CNN) architectures can be repurposed across modalities and tasks with appropriate loss function design.
+The same backbone was later adapted \citep{zeineldin2022self} in a self-supervised setting for preoperative to follow-up MRI alignment in the BraTS-Reg challenge, illustrating how simple CNN architectures can be repurposed across modalities and tasks with appropriate loss function design.
 Supervised strategies have also been used to learn deformation patterns directly from outputs of classic registration algorithms.
-For instance, \citet{shimamoto2023precise} trained a dual U-Net (W-Net) to predict brain shift after dural opening using deformation fields generated by the Demons \citep{thirion1998image} algorithm as supervision.
-Although it achieved good mean TRE results when compared to standard affine approaches, the upper bound of supervised models is constrained by the quality and biases of the ground truth used during training, a general limitation of supervised methods.
+For instance, \citet{shimamoto2023precise} trained a dual \hbox{U-Net (W-Net)} to predict brain shift after dural opening using deformation fields generated by the Demons \citep{thirion1998image} algorithm as supervision.
+Although it achieved good mean TRE results when compared to standard affine approaches, the upper bound of supervised models is inherently constrained by the quality and biases of the ground truth used during training.